cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: genetic diversity could not be fit on page.
+## Warning: replanted species could not be fit on page.
 It will not be
 ## plotted.
-Warning: allelic richness could not be fit on page.
-It will not
-## be plotted.
-Warning: biomass allocation could not be fit on page.
+Warning: Gram-negative bacteria could not be fit on page.
 It will
 ## not be plotted.
-Warning: cadmium at wavelength 228nm could not be fit on
+Warning: wood perforation plates could not be fit on page.
+## It will not be plotted.
+Warning: cation exchange capacity could not be fit
-## page.
+## on page.
 It will not be plotted.
-Warning: cation exchange capacity could not
+Warning: digital data acquisition could
-## be fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: coefficient of variation
+Warning: experimental design
 ## could not be fit on page.
 It will not be plotted.
-Warning: digital data
+Warning: intraspecific
-## acquisition could not be fit on page.
+## diversity could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: leaf
-## diversity treatment could not be fit on page.
+## anatomy could not be fit on page.
 It will not be plotted.
+Warning: leaf
-## Warning: dry weight could not be fit on page.
+## physical resistance could not be fit on page.
 It will not be plotted.
-## Warning: experimental design could not be fit on page.
+## Warning: phylogenetic diversity could not be fit on page.
 It will not be
 ## plotted.
-Warning: gene diversity could not be fit on page.
-It will not be
-## plotted.
-Warning: geomorphology could not be fit on page.
-It will not be
+Warning: secondary compounds could not be fit on page.
+It will
-## plotted.
-Warning: intraspecific diversity could not be fit on page.
-It
-## will not be plotted.
-Warning: leaf physical resistance could not be fit on
+## not be plotted.
+Warning: spatial genetic structure could not be fit on
 ## page.
 It will not be plotted.
+Warning: species trait could not be fit on
+## page.
+It will not be plotted.
+Warning: standard deviation could not be fit
-Warning: phylogenetic diversity could not be
+## on page.
+It will not be plotted.
+Warning: trait dissimilarity could not be
 ## fit on page.
 It will not be plotted.
-Warning: productivity could not be
+Warning: wood bending could not be
 ## fit on page.
 It will not be plotted.
-Warning: rarefied diversity could not
+Warning: wood shearing could not be
-## be fit on page.
+## fit on page.
 It will not be plotted.
-Warning: response variable could
+Warning: wood shrinkage could not be
+## fit on page.
+It will not be plotted.
+Warning: wood stretching could not be
+## fit on page.
+It will not be plotted.
+Warning: wood toughness could not be
+## fit on page.
+It will not be plotted.
+Warning: aboveground biomass could
 ## not be fit on page.
 It will not be plotted.
-Warning: secondary compounds
+Warning: ammonification could
+## not be fit on page.
+It will not be plotted.
+Warning: basal area increment
 ## could not be fit on page.
 It will not be plotted.
-Warning: spatial genetic
+Warning: BEF China
-## structure could not be fit on page.
+## projects could not be fit on page.
 It will not be plotted.
+Warning: branch
+## water potential could not be fit on page.
+It will not be plotted.
 Warning:
-## standard deviation could not be fit on page.
-It will not be plotted.
-## Warning: trait dissimilarity could not be fit on page.
+## cavity nesting hymenoptera could not be fit on page.
 It will not be
 ## plotted.
-Warning: wood compression could not be fit on page.
-It will not
-## be plotted.
-Warning: wood shrinkage could not be fit on page.
-It will not
-## be plotted.
-Warning: wood stretching could not be fit on page.
-It will not
+Warning: coarse root density could not be fit on page.
+It will
-## be plotted.
-Warning: aeromorphic organic layer could not be fit on page.
-## It will not be plotted.
-Warning: basal area increment could not be fit on
+## not be plotted.
+Warning: community weighted mean trait could not be fit on
 ## page.
 It will not be plotted.
+Warning: Diplopoda could not be fit on page.
-Warning: BEF China projects could not be fit
+## It will not be plotted.
+Warning: eco-physiologic traits could not be fit
 ## on page.
 It will not be plotted.
-Warning: community weighted mean trait
+Warning: ecosystem functioning could not
-## could not be fit on page.
+## be fit on page.
 It will not be plotted.
-Warning: crown
+Warning: flight interception could
-## projection area could not be fit on page.
+## not be fit on page.
 It will not be plotted.
+Warning: Flora of China could
+## not be fit on page.
+It will not be plotted.
+Warning: forest canopy could
+## not be fit on page.
+It will not be plotted.
+Warning: genetic
+## autocorrelation could not be fit on page.
+It will not be plotted.
 Warning:
-## eco-physiologic traits could not be fit on page.
+## human influence could not be fit on page.
 It will not be plotted.
+Warning:
+## land use history could not be fit on page.
+It will not be plotted.
-## Warning: experimental treatment could not be fit on page.
+## Warning: litter thickness could not be fit on page.
 It will not be
 ## plotted.
+Warning: matching status could not be fit on page.
+It will not be
+## plotted.
+Warning: mixed models could not be fit on page.
+It will not be
-Warning: genetic autocorrelation could not be fit on page.
+## plotted.
+Warning: multi-trophic interactions could not be fit on page.
 It
 ## will not be plotted.
+Warning: mycorrhiza could not be fit on page.
+It will
-Warning: human influence could not be fit on page.
+## not be plotted.
+Warning: nitrogen cycling could not be fit on page.
 It
 ## will not be plotted.
-Warning: laboratories could not be fit on page.
-It
-## will not be plotted.
-Warning: land use history could not be fit on page.
-## It will not be plotted.
-Warning: matching status could not be fit on page.
-## It will not be plotted.
-Warning: mineralisation could not be fit on page.
-## It will not be plotted.
-Warning: mineralization could not be fit on page.
+Warning: non-random extinction could not be fit on
-## It will not be plotted.
-Warning: multi-trophic interactions could not be
-## fit on page.
+## page.
 It will not be plotted.
-Warning: nitrogen cycling could not
+Warning: phylogenetic distinctness could not
 ## be fit on page.
 It will not be plotted.
-Warning: non-random extinction
+Warning: phytophagous insects
 ## could not be fit on page.
 It will not be plotted.
-Warning: phylogenetic
+Warning: research
-## distinctness could not be fit on page.
+## proposals could not be fit on page.
 It will not be plotted.
 Warning:
-## phytophagous insects could not be fit on page.
+## respiration could not be fit on page.
 It will not be plotted.
+Warning:
-## Warning: rooting depth could not be fit on page.
+## rooting depth could not be fit on page.
 It will not be plotted.
+Warning:
-## Warning: runoff plots could not be fit on page.
+## simpson diversity could not be fit on page.
 It will not be plotted.
 ## Warning: slope form could not be fit on page.
 It will not be plotted.
 ## Warning: snag height could not be fit on page.
 It will not be plotted.
 ## Warning: specialization could not be fit on page.
 It will not be plotted.
+## Warning: topography could not be fit on page.
+It will not be plotted.
-## Warning: species identity variable could not be fit on page.
-It will not
+## Warning: trap nest could not be fit on page.
+It will not be plotted.
-## be plotted.
-Warning: temperature could not be fit on page.
+## Warning: vegetation stratum could not be fit on page.
 It will not be
 ## plotted.
-Warning: vegetation stratum could not be fit on page.
+Warning: wood ground tissue could not be fit on page.
 It will not
 ## be plotted.
-Warning: Weibull distribution could not be fit on page.
-It
-## will not be plotted.
-Warning: wood ground tissue could not be fit on page.
-## It will not be plotted.
 Warning: wood mechanics could not be fit on page.
+It will not
-## It will not be plotted.
+## be plotted.
 Warning: wood porosity could not be fit on page.
+It will not
-## It will not be plotted.
+## be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)